fsasvari/laravel-uploadify/README.md

 #### Images

-If you need to show images (jpg, png, gif...) in Eloquent model, you need to define `$images` property with database field name as key and paths as array values (`path` and `path_thumb`). `path` value is required, but `path_thumb` is not.
-Use `path_thumb` only if path to thumb images is different then default one (we always use `thumb/` prefix on defined `path` value).
+If you need to show images (jpg, png, gif...) in Eloquent model, you need to define `$images` property with database field name as key and `path` as array value which is required.
 Also, `disk` value is optional and it will be taken from default disk value from configuration.

 ```php
 <?php